eviltester/thingifier/challenger/src/main/resources/content/tutorials/http-basics.md

 ---
 title: HTTP Basics - Tutorial
-description: Basic HTTP tutorial and introductory information.
+description: Basic HTTP tutorial and overview of key HTTP terminology and status codes.
 ---

 # Introduction to HTTP Requests AND Responses